ONE DAY SURELY

 I wake up crying, one day surely we must win

-One day surely we will defeat you, oh you importers, exporters, oh you great cleric of Islam
+One day surely we will defeat you, oh you importers, exporters, oh you great

-One day surely we’ll defeat you, one day surely we’ll defeat you, we’ll say it a thousand times
+One day surely we’ll defeat you, one day surely we’ll defeat you, we’ll say it a

-Then a thousand times more, then a thousand times more, we’ll multiply it with marching songs
+Then a thousand times more, then a thousand times more, we’ll multiply it with

 I and my beloved and my friends we will all march down the boulevard